Enrrrique Mas: You can call me... Enrrrique!

 Harvey Birdman: Promotions!

 Phil Ken Sebben: Prommmmotions!

-The weak English "r" sound is actually quite rare among languages.
-The "r" is trilled in Russian, Arabic, Dutch, Polish, Greek and Swedish.
+- The weak English "r" sound is actually quite rare among languages.
+The "r" is trilled in Russian, Arabic, Dutch, Polish, Greek, Swedish and Norwegian.
 Spanish and Italian have both a tapped "r" and a trilled "rr".
 The trilled "r" appears in dialects of other languages, such as Scottish English.
 French and German speakers don't normally trill the "r", but instead pronounce it at the back of the throat.

 - Esperanto, the Universal Language is meant to be pronounced with trilled R's, but native English speakers usually omit them.